Why You Should Get a Well Flow Test

 Our well flow test consists of running water, usually from an exterior hose bib, for a period of approximately an hour.
 During this time period the flow rate (gallons per minute) and the pressure of the water from the well will be monitored for any unusual fluctuation or abnormalities which may indicate a problem with the well, pump or other associated equipment.

-The well flow test does not guarantee or warranty the well, or the condition of the well or related components.
+The well flow test does not warranty the well, or the condition of the well or related components.
 It is intended to determine the condition present at the time of the inspection and testing.
 All wells vary in performance and are affected by underground aquifer conditions, equipment, weather and climate conditions.
 Seasonal variations are not uncommon and can affect the ability of the well to produce water, especially in a drought period.

 We advise you to verify with the town or a well contractor that the location of the well is a sufficient distance from the septic system and drainage fields to prevent contamination.